Direct-to-video: Reasons for releasing direct to video

 Some horror films that are unsuccessful in theaters, like Witchcraft, begin successful direct-to-video series.
 Studios may also release sequels or spin-offs to a successful live action film straight to DVD, due to a lack of budget in comparison to the original.

 Pornography

-During the Golden Age of Porn in the 1970s, many pornographic films were released in theatres, some of which became some of the highest-grossing films in their release years, and in the pornography industry altogether.
+During the Golden Age of Porn in the 1970s, many pornographic films were released in theaters, some of which became some of the highest-grossing films in their release years, and in the pornography industry altogether.
 Toward the 1980s, porn began to shift to video release, because video allowed the producers to work on extremely low budgets and dispense with some film production elements, like scripts, and the increased privacy and convenience of the format change were preferred by the target market.

-During the late 1990s and onward, pornographers began releasing content through paysites on the Internet.
+During the late 1990s and onward, pornographers began releasing content on the Internet.

 Physical format releases

 Direct-to-video films screened theatrically

 Occasionally, a studio that makes a movie that was prepared as a direct-to-video film will release it theatrically at the last minute due to the success of another film with a similar subject matter or an ultimate studio decision.
 Batman: Mask of the Phantasm is an example of this.
 However, despite the movie's critically acclaimed success, its box-office performance was very poor, which has been attributed to the last minute nature of its theatrical release.
 The film had much better commercial success in its subsequent home video releases.